hanfak/poker-game/README.md

     * test multiple players, keep track of games won
 * ~~Extract example cards and hands into help classes~~
 * Extract hand evaluator logic for each hand into dependencye
+* dealtCards as type with toString  Display ace as one as last card
 </details>

 ### Useful Stuff